redis/redis-doc/topics/modules-api-ref.md

 On success `REDISMODULE_OK` is returned.
 This method only returns `REDISMODULE_ERR` if no start time was previously defined ( meaning [`RedisModule_BlockedClientMeasureTimeStart`](#RedisModule_BlockedClientMeasureTimeStart) was not called ).

+<span id="RedisModule_Yield"></span>

+### `RedisModule_Yield`

+    void RedisModule_Yield(RedisModuleCtx *ctx, int flags, const char *busy_reply);

+This API allows modules to let Redis process background tasks, and some commands during long blocking execution of a module command.
+The module can call this API periodically.
+The flags is a bit mask of these:

+- `REDISMODULE_YIELD_FLAG_NONE`: No special flags, can perform some background operations, but not process client commands.
+- `REDISMODULE_YIELD_FLAG_CLIENTS`: Redis can also process client commands.

+The `busy_reply` argument is optional, and can be used to control the verbose error string after the `-BUSY` error code.

+When the `REDISMODULE_YIELD_FLAG_CLIENTS` is used, Redis will only start processing client commands after the time defined by the `busy-reply-threshold` config, in which case Redis will start rejecting most commands with `-BUSY` error, but allow the ones marked with the `allow-busy` flag to be executed.
+This API can also be used in thread safe context (while locked), and during loading (in the `rdb_load` callback, in which case it'll reject commands with the -LOADING error)

 <span id="RedisModule_SetModuleOptions"></span>